LlmKira/Openaibot/README.md

 - [x] Implementation of a more robust plugin system
 - [x] Project structure simplification
 - [x] Elimination of the Provider system
+- [x] Hook support, access to TTS
+- [ ] Add LLM reference support to the plugin environment. (extract && search in text)
+- [ ] Add standalone support for Openai's new Schema.(vision)

 ## 📦 Features